 Modify the /etc/conf.d/mini_httpd

-Notes: dojo/dojogfx/src/gfx, so we can work in $dojo/dojogfx/src/gfx, and commit the change to our local svk repository.
+$dojo/dojogfx/src/gfx, and commit the change to our local svk

-We have to use the relative symbol link since mini_httpd will chroot before the execution, the absolute path is not accessable by the web server.
+We have to use the relative symbol link since mini_httpd will chroot before the execution, the absolute path is not accessible by the web server.